Professional 3D Scanners • EinScan • REV1 TECH

 Is the Medixa a dental scanner?

-No. The Medixa is purpose-built for Orthotics & Prosthetics (O&P) — prosthetic sockets, cranial helmets, AFO/KAFO orthoses, foot orthotics, custom seating, torso/spinal bracing.
-The Shining 3D dental scanner is the Aoralscan 3, a separate SKU.
+No. The Medixa is purpose-built for Orthotics & Prosthetics (O&P) — prosthetic sockets, cranial helmets, AFO/KAFO orthoses, foot orthotics, custom seating, and torso/spinal bracing.
+The SHINING 3D dental scanner is the Aoralscan 3, a separate SKU.
 If you are evaluating an intraoral or chairside dental capture device, the Medixa is the wrong product — talk to Rev1 about the Aoralscan or an alternative dental-specific solution.

 What accuracy can the Medixa hold in clinical conditions?